Breastfeeding isn’t always straightforward, but there is lots of information and help to support you - wherever you are in your feeding journey.

 Free one-to-one support from a volunteer

-Call our support line on 0300 330 0700 to find out if this support is available in your area.
+Some NCT Breastfeeding Counsellors are able to provide one-to-one support on a voluntary basis.
+This could be over the phone, online or in-person.
+Call the Infant Feeding Line on 0300 330 0700 to find out if this support is available in your area.
 We can put you in touch with your friendly local breastfeeding counsellor if there is one offering voluntary support near you.

 All of our courses are led by specially trained and experienced practitioners who understand what matters to you.
 Choose from our range of classes whether you're preparing for birth or need support postnatally.